siwer/Retra/README.md

 To save the models, the saveModel Parameter must be set to true for the alle settings in the inits in trainer.py

 # Model training parameters
 As mentioned in our Paper (Section 6), we present the parameters that were used to achieve the results in the respective tasks.
-The presented durations include both training and testing.
+The presented durations include both training and testing and were achieved on a V100 GPU at our institution.
  - Location Recommendation
     - Adagrad optimizer, learning rate = 0.09, time needed ~ 12 - 14 hours (due to batchsize)
     - Batchsize = 1, trained for 10 epochs, embedding dimension = 130, forward dimension = 130